 Video and Guide: Using Logeion: Quick Guide

-Intro to the Scaife Viewer, with Leonard Muellner (video)
+Introduction to the Scaife Viewer, with Leonard Muellner (video; opens in new tab)

 Kosmos Society members have carried out a number of word studies using some or all of these resources.